Our Domestic Violence Court Support is a free service for women experiencing domestic violence.

 What happens at Mackay Magistrates Court?

-- At 8:45am each day applications for Domestic Violence Protection Orders are listed at the Mackay Magistrates Court.
+- Applications for Domestic Violence Protection Orders are listed every Thursday at 8.30am at Mackay Magistrates Court.

-- A worker trained in court assistance will be available at the court waiting area from 8:45am each day to provide assistance.
+- A court support worker is available at the courthouse each Thursday from 8.30am to provide assistance.

 - In the majority of the domestic violence matters, the Police Prosecutor can represent the victim.

-- Brochures about support agencies and their location are available in the Registery Office.
+- Brochures about support agencies and their location are available in the Registry Office.

 How can you access court assistance?